egpivo/egpivo.github.io/_posts/2024-03-26-gmv-forecasting-via-xdeepfm.md

 ---
 layout: post
-title: "GMV Forecasting via XDeepFM"
+title: "GMV Forecasting via xDeepFM"
 tags:  [Machine Learning, Deep Learning]
 ---
 In this post, I aim to share how I conducted a proof of concept (PoC) to solve a real-world problem using deep learning techniques, emphasizing a clean code structure.